vrchatapi/vrchatapi-python/docs/UsersApi.md

 Get User by Username

-Get public user information about a specific user using their name.
+~~Get public user information about a specific user using their name.~~  **DEPRECATED:** VRChat API no longer return usernames of other users.
+[See issue by Tupper for more information](https://github.com/pypy-vrc/VRCX/issues/429).
+This endpoint now require Admin Credentials.

 ### Example